METALS-Nickel gains as waste spill highlights supply worries

 COPPER: Fresh cancellations of 24,425 tonnes took on-warrant copper stocks available to the market in LME warehouses to 241,150 tonnes, down from more than 300,000 tonnes earlier this month.
 MCUSTX-TOTAL

-Reporting by Peter Hobson; additional reporting by Mai Nguyen; Editing by Dale Hudson
+Reporting by Peter Hobson; additional reporting by Mai Nguyen; Editing by Dale Hudson, Kirsten Donovan